AIAUSA/goaia-home/_content/pro-soccer-chaplaincy.md

     image: "/uploads/27-AIA_Ted Wilcox.jpeg"
   - template: text
     block: text
-    content: I have heard of people going on mission trips but I would think “I don’t have time for that” - Tyler Gibson
+    content: "### I have heard of people going on mission trips but I would think “I don’t have time for that” - Tyler Gibson"
     centered: true
   - template: text-w-right-image
     block: text-with-right-image